vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 title: "Statistical distributions"
 description: In this post I described all essential stuff statistical distributions
 category: "Probability"
-tags: probability-distribution normal-distribution statistics z-score z-table six-sigma z-value central-limit-theorem Student's-distribution t-distribution probability-mass-function probability-density-function PDF degrees-of-freedom chi-square-distribution binomial-distribution Bernoulli-trial geometric-distribution exponential-distribution poisson-distribution uniform-distribution
+tags: probability-distribution normal-distribution statistics z-score z-table six-sigma z-value central-limit-theorem Student's-distribution t-distribution probability-mass-function probability-density-function PDF degrees-of-freedom chi-square-distribution binomial-distribution Bernoulli-trial geometric-distribution exponential-distribution poisson-distribution uniform-distribution negative-binomial-distribution
-date: 2021-03-28
+date: 2021-03-30
 ---

 A set of discrete values or a range of continuous values of a random variable is characterized by a certain probability distribution.
 In statistics various distributions arise in the context of estimating probabilities of random values or events.